 In order to keep your teeth as healthy as possible, you can also follow this expert advice:

 - Increase the amount of Vitamin C in your diet; it’s known to improve the strength of your gums and can even prevent you from experiencing bleeding gums in the first place

 - Increase your Calcium intake during pregnancy for healthy teeth and bones, great sources include: milk, cheese and yoghurt.

 - Increase your Vitamin D intakes as this helps your body absorb calcium, great sources include: cheese, fatty fish (e.g salmon) and eggs.

 - Reduce the number of sugary sweets you consume, especially those that are chewy because they can aggravate your sensitive gums and stick to teeth more.

 - When you can’t brush your teeth right after a meal, use sugarless gum, nuts, or cheese to help fight bacteria build up.

 To ease any of your concerns as an expecting mom, take advantage of TL Dental’s no gap check-ups and professional cleans offered exclusively during pregnancy.
 We are passionate about ensuring mums-to-be have healthy teeth and gums during and after their pregnancies.
-Schedule an appointment today by calling us or filling out our convenient online form.
+Schedule an appointment today by calling us or booking online.